finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

 <a name="getbyquerycsv"></a>
 # **GetByQueryCsv**
-> string GetByQueryCsv (string query, string queryName = null, bool? download = null, int? timeout = null)
+> string GetByQueryCsv (string query, string queryName = null, bool? download = null, int? timeout = null, string delimiter = null, string escape = null)

 GetByQueryCsv: Executes Sql, returned in CSV format, where the sql is simply in the url.